-- 1. The examination is offered a minimum of four times annually, during Midterm Week and Finals Week of both Fall and Spring semesters.
+- 1. The examination is offered four times annually, during Midterm Week and Finals Week of both Fall and Spring semesters.
 Additional times may be scheduled at the discretion of the exam administrator. - 2.
 A piano proficiency packet is available from the piano instructor.
 This packet includes a list of exam requirements and printed practice materials to assist students with exam preparation. - 3.
 Students will declare their intention to take the piano proficiency exam by requesting an examination time through the exam administrator no later than one week prior to the published examination date. - 4.
-During the examination, students will demonstrate keyboard proficiency in the following areas: harmonization, improvisation, sight-reading, instrumental and choral score reading, major and harmonic minor scales, transposition, playing by ear, and repertoire preparation. - 5.
+During the examination, students will demonstrate keyboard proficiency in the following areas: harmonization, sight-reading, instrumental and choral score reading, major and harmonic minor scales, transposition, and repertoire preparation. - 5.
 A student must receive a minimum score of 80% on each portion of the exam in order to fulfill the requirement.
 It is thus possible for a student to "pass" some portions but not the entire exam.
-Students will be notified by e-mail of exam results via the official CSC e-mail address.
-When the exam is retaken, the student will be examined only in those areas that have not been passed successfully in any previous attempts. - 6.
+Students will be notified by e-mail of exam results via the official CSC e-mail address. - 6.
 Students who do not successfully pass a particular portion of the exam may contact the exam administrator regarding strategic planning for future success.